Fitzy1293/redditsfinder/README.md

 PRAW is the wrapper for using python with reddits API, but reddits API is limited to 1000 posts with no real good way of getting around it.

 # To install
+I would like to add a shell script to ~/bin so you don't have to type out the python commands.
+Not really important for it to work though.
-Linux basic python build.\
+Linux basic home build.\
-`cd ~ && mkdir -p redditsfinder && cd redditsfinder && wget http://github.com/Fitzy1293/redditsfinder/blob/master/push.py`
+`cd ~ && mkdir -p redditsfinder && cd redditsfinder && wget http://github.com/Fitzy1293/redditsfinder/blob/master/push.py`\
 Windows & Mac\
 Copy and paste the code from push.py wherever you want.